Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The IX2000 is portable although with slightly bulkier size than the IQ2000 due to its larger motor.
 It is 22 inches long, 12 inches wide and 18 inches high and weighs 49.6 pounds.
 It has a handle on top and it is fairly easy to move around.

-This generator is straightforward to use, it has two modes of use including an economy mode to save fuel.
+This generator is straightforward to use, it has two modes of use including an economy mode to reduce fuel consumption.
 All the buttons and controls are manual and located on the control panel on the side.
 There is a low oil alert too to let you know when you are running low.
 The generator is orange so you will always be able to spot it, even in the dead of night.

 The IQ2000 on the other hand is a little lighter and more compact with a size of 20 inches in length, 12.6 inches in width and 16.6 inches in height.
 This makes it even more ‘portable’ than the IX2000 and this means it is easier to carry around.